viniciuswohnrath/viniciuswohnrath.github.io/_pages/about.md

 author_profile: true
 ---

-H!!
 I am Vinicius Parolin Wohnrath (/viˈnisius/ · /ˈvoːnʁaːt/).
 I am currently a Postdoctoral Researcher at the Universidad Nacional Autónoma de México (UNAM), funded by the Secretaría de Ciencia, Humanidades, Tecnología e Innovación (SECIHTI), and an invited lecturer in the Graduate Program in Education and in the Geohistory undergraduate program at the same institution.

 I hold a Ph.D. in Education from the University of Campinas (Unicamp, 2017), with a research period at the École des Hautes Études en Sciences Sociales (EHESS, Paris).
 I have also held postdoctoral fellowships in Sociology of Education at Unicamp and in Social Sciences at the École Normale Supérieure Paris-Saclay (ENS Paris-Saclay).